komzweb/multi-llm-runner/README.md

 - `GOOGLE_GEMINI_API_KEY`: Your Google Gemini API key
 - `GROQ_API_KEY`: Your Groq API key

+## Missing Features

+The current application lacks the following features:

+- Multimodal support
+- Markdown to HTML conversion
+- Saving conversation history to a database
+- Adjustable message input area
+- And more

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.